Uberspace/lab/source/guide_flask.rst

   (ENV) [isabell@stardust basic_flask_template]$ pip install Click==7.0 Flask==1.1.1 itsdangerous==1.1.0 Jinja2==2.10.3 MarkupSafe==1.1.1 uWSGI==2.0.18 Werkzeug==0.16.0
   (ENV) [isabell@stardust basic_flask_template]$

-You can activate your new python environment like this:
+You can activate your new Python environment like this:

 ::